PredictiveEcology/SpaDES.core/cran-comments.md

 ## Downstream dependencies

-I have run R CMD check on downstream dependencies and all have passed, except as noted below.
+I have run R CMD check on downstream dependencies and all have passed.

 Summary at https://github.com/PredictiveEcology/SpaDES.core/blob/master/revdep/README.md.

-* `NetLogoR` shows a note regarding a non-CRAN package in Suggests.

-* `SpaDES` and `SpaDES.addins` both show a warning due to `DISPLAY` not being set in the headless session.